Paul-emas/lenkie-test-results/README.md

 ## Project Info
-What you'd do if you had more time
+What you'd do if you had more time:
  - Refactor the player into smaller components
  - Migrate logic from useState to React context to handle state changes in the player.tsx to prevent re-render on route change
  - Add some tests using Jest